magento/magento2-functional-testing-framework/docs/guides/test-modularity.md

 ## Why is test modularity important?

-This concept is important simply because without proper modularity, tests or test materials may be incorrectly merged in (or be left out), leading to the the test itself being out of sync with the Magento instance.
+This concept is important simply because without proper modularity, tests or test materials may be incorrectly merged in (or left out), leading to the the test itself being out of sync with the Magento instance.

-For example, in a situation where an extension drastically alters the login process (something like two factor authentication), the only way the tests will be able to pass is if the test materials are correctly nested in the extension.
+For example, in a situation where an extension drastically alters the login process (for instance: two factor authentication), the only way the tests will be able to pass is if the test materials are correctly nested in the extension.

 ## How can I achieve test modularity?